-Water, sewer, storm drainage plans will be submitted to the Public Works Department Page | 5 for final plat and construction plan approval at the final plat stage.
+Water, sewer, storm drainage plans will be submitted to the Public Works Department for final plat and construction plan approval at the final plat stage.
 The tentative site plan illustrates the location of the public utility lines.
 On-site detention and a pump station are being provided within the proposed subdivision.
+A Storm Drainage Report dated January 18, 2021 has been provided as part of this application.